 Of course, you pay VAT on all your purchases and if your turnover is above the VAT ceiling, you will have to register for VAT and charge it on each invoice.

 This VAT must then be paid monthly, so if you are offering a long credit term to clients, be aware that your VAT payments may fall due before you get paid.

 Company Registration Cost in Thailand

 Service fee for company registration (for the case of registered capital of below Baht 5 million): Baht 17000

 - VAT registration: free of charge.

-- Government fee solely depends on the amount of capital, for the first Baht 1 million is Baht 6,500 and will plus Baht 6,000 for every capital increase of Baht 1 million.
+- The government fee solely depends on the amount of capital, for the first Baht 1 million is Baht 6,500 and will add Baht 6,000 for every capital increase of Baht 1 million.